ballistaGroup/avro-on-fhir/README.md

 Our [json-to-avro-schema][json-to-avro-schema] tool is used to generate the AVRO schema.
 You must set the `$J2A_INSTALL_DIR` environment variable before running the makefile.

+The generated schema is output to `src/main/avro/fhir.avsc` for the gradle avro plugin to pick up.

 At this time, the `gradle build` step will fail to generate the Java files.
 Once [json-to-avro-schema] is generating correct AVRO schemas, this will complete successfully and generate a jar.